sidb5/sidb5/README.md

 I use coding agents aggressively because they increase implementation throughput, but I still own the architecture, decomposition, code review, debugging, validation and system behavior.

+I create a lot of proofs of concept projects here to explore many different cutting edge paradigms(curently 45+ such projects)

 ## How I build

 - Architecture through implementation